 The subtle body system represents your energetic and intuitive experience of reality.
 It’s often used as an umbrella term for the various homes and movement of prana (or life force) through the body.

 In the subtle body, there are thousands of nadis, or energetic channels, through which your prana flows.
 As one of the highest bodies in the ten-body system, the subtle body requires a more dedicated spiritual and intuitive practice to access than some of the lower bodies do, like the neutral mind.

 Origins of The Subtle Body In Yoga

-History lesson!
-The use of the words “subtle body” extend back to the Upanishads, yogic texts written in the fourth and fifth centuries.
+Going even deeper, the use of the words “subtle body” extend back to the Upanishads, yogic texts written in the fourth and fifth centuries.
 The Upanishads discuss five coexisting bodies that we now refer to as the koshas.
-These are coexisting layers that exist simultaneously within our being, and they formed the basis for the 10 bodies theory that Yogi Bhajan brought to the US in the 1970s.
+These are coexisting layers that exist simultaneously within our being, and they formed the basis for the 10 bodies theory that Yogi Bhajan later brought to the US in the 1970s.

 The Subtle Body & The Chakra System

 My favorite way to connect with the subtle body?
 Definitely through a practice that aligns with the chakra system.